 Nickelodeon teamed up with two astronauts on the International Space Station to demonstrate how slime reacts to microgravity and had kids reproduce those same demonstrations back here on Earth.
 It makes for an amazing 15-minute virtual field trip!

 Through Stellarium Web, kids can explore over 60,000 stars, locate planets, and watch sunrises and solar eclipses.
 If you enter your location, you can see all the constellations that are visible in the night sky in your corner of the world.

 The U.S. Geological Survey monitors volcanoes in the United States.
 Their interactive map allows you to learn about any volcano in the country.

 The Nature Conservancy offers 11 virtual field trips.
-For example, students can explore a coastal rainforest while in a canoe or unlock the secrets of coral reefs in the Dominican Republic.
+For example, students can explore a coastal rain forest in a virtual canoe or unlock the secrets of coral reefs in the Dominican Republic.
 Each video is about 45 minutes long.

-The first established National Park and popular vacation destination is now accessible to virtual travelers.
-The interactive maps are a great way to see the Mammoth Hot Springs and Mud Volcano, but we think kids will be psyched about the Old Faithful Geyser live-stream.
+The first established national park and a popular vacation destination is now accessible to virtual travelers.
+The interactive maps are a great way to see the Mammoth Hot Springs and Mud Volcano, but we think kids will be psyched about the Old Faithful Geyser livestream.

 This virtual field trip from Great Lakes Now has three components: coastal wetlands, algae, and lake sturgeon.
 Each video is a quick five minutes.